10 Bills You Probably Don't Know Are Negotiable

 Gyms often offer discounted rates in January, when people are determined to fulfill New Year’s resolutions.
 But you don’t have to sign up early in the year to get the best rate on a membership.

-Regardless of the time of year, consider signing up during the end of the month, when gyms are likely looking to meet quotas.
-Also, speak with a manager instead of a salesperson, as a manager is likely better able to cut you a deal.
-Consumer Reports says simply offering to work out during off-hours might get you an even bigger discount, making budgeting that much easier.
+Regardless of the time of year, consider signing up at the end of the month, when gyms are likely looking to meet quotas.
+Then, you may be able to negotiate.
+Speak with a manager instead of a salesperson, as a manager is probably better able to cut you a deal.

 Rent